MalSight-Sec/SOC/README.md

 ## proc directory find all processes:

-$cd /proc/3894  =>  show all processes and dynamically update all new processes ( this is very important because even delete a file during running, it runs background that proc directory)
+$cd /proc/3894  =>  show all processes and dynamically update all new processes ( this is very important because even delete a file during running, it runs background the proc directory)

 ##### some import file to proc reverse shell directory:

-$cmd => cmd execute file name
+$ cat cmdline => cmd execute file name

 $cwd => malware execution location